Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you cannot pay your fine in full, bring that to the attention of the Judge or a clerk and payment arrangements can be made by making monthly payments to the court.

 If your payment is meant for Pima Justice Court Prec 2 in Pima Arizona:Mail your payment to:P.O.
 Box 1159Pima, AZ, 85543We do not accept payments for other courts, we will return the payment to you.
 If you do not know where you need to send your payment, you can search your case at Arizona Judicial Branch Case Search website.

 Yes, you can use either or both.
 Throughout this internet site there are forms you can print and return in person or by mail, to indicate your “appearance” option (Responsible / Not-responsible / Traffic School).
-Your written response will serve as your appearance and you do not then have to come into court on that date.
-But you will either have to pay, appear at trial or school, as explained here.
+If your written response is either Not Responsible or Traffic School, the paper will serve as your appearance and you do not then have to come into court on that date.
+The court staff will take your paper response and work out a schedule with you.